physusd/pixie-4/README.md

 # Pixie-4

-Scripts to convert outputs from PIXIE Igor GUI to ROOT format
+Scripts to convert outputs from Pixie-4 Igor GUI to ROOT format

 ## Download
 ```